The Anxious Generation: Journalistic reception

 In the New York Times, David Wallace-Wells acknowledged Haidt's influence in shaping the narrative on social and mental health.
 However, he emphasized that teenage mental health trends vary between countries and need to be interpreted cautiously.
-He specifically took issue with Haidt's interpretation of increases in recorded emergency room visits for self-harm, because changes to the guidelines for mental health screenings (in 2011) and recording the intentionality of injury (in 2015) can also explain the increase.
+He specifically took issue with Haidt's interpretation of increases in recorded emergency room visits for self-harm, because other factors such as changes to the guidelines for mental health screenings in 2011 and a 2015 coding change requiring the intentionality of injury to be recorded can also explain the increase.
 He also noted that life satisfaction has not deteriorated.
 Wallace-Wells cited researchers like Amy Orben and Andrew Przybylski, who argue that the evidence connecting smartphones to declining well-being is weak and contested.
 Wallace-Wells concludes that while smartphones may contribute to emotional distress for some teenagers, attributing the rise in depression and anxiety solely to technology oversimplifies a much more nuanced issue.

 Writing for The Guardian, Sophie McBain praised the book, describing it as "an urgent and persuasive warning" about the danger of phone-based childhoods.
 However, she questioned Haidt's downplaying of global issues, like climate change and political instability, and their media coverage as contributing factors to youth anxiety.
 McBain also found Haidt's theory of overprotective parenting to be "much less substantiated" compared to his research on smartphones.

 Helen Rumbelow of The Times gave the book a positive review, while acknowledging criticism it faced from some academics for relying "heavily" on correlation studies.

 Mike Masnick observed, "By coddling the American parent, and letting them think they can cure what ails kids by simply limiting the internet access, real harm can be caused."
-Masnick cited the problems with the Age appropriate design code and Kids Online Safety Act policies which Haidt supported, Masnick argued that Haidt would "remove a useful and helpful tool from many who can be taught to use it properly, to protect a small number of users who were not taught how to use it properly.
+Masnick cited the problems with the age appropriate design code and Kids Online Safety Act, policies which Haidt supports.
+Masnick argued that Haidt would "remove a useful and helpful tool from many who can be taught to use it properly, to protect a small number of users who were not taught how to use it properly.
 Wouldn’t a better solution be to focus on helping everyone to use the tools properly and in an age appropriate manner?"

+Taylor Lorenz has cited the book several times as an example of a moral panic, noting "the same arguments that he uses are the ones that people once used for banning comic books, the radio, and all new forms of media."
+She has also noted the book's effect on a rise in more restrictive technology laws, such as age verification and social media bans, in countries around the world.

-Political reception
+Political impact

-News agency Reuters said the book served as the catalyst for Australia's Online Safety Amendment, a proposed law which aims to restrict the use of social media by minors under the age of 16.
+News agency Reuters said the book served as the catalyst for Australia's Online Safety Amendment, a law which, as of November 2025, restricts the use of social media by minors under the age of 16.